volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 **Important note:** make sure to install **yarn** as well if you want to use it.

-If everything wen well, the browser will open `http://localhost:3000/` and the first React application will be up and running:
+If everything went well, the browser will open `http://localhost:3000/` and the first React application will be up and running:

 ![React application started](/img/screenshot-2020-06-04-at-17.35.41.png "Application successfully started")